jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 ![N|Solid](https://52north.org/wp-content/uploads/2023/05/gsoc-horizontal.png)
 # GNSS-SDR with a RFSoC IC
 ### Contributor: Jorge Iglesias | Mentor: Javier Arribas | Organization: GNSS-SDR
 Google Summer of Code (GSoC) is a global, online program focused on bringing new contributors into open source software development.
 I have been a contributor to the GNSS-SDR project (https://gnss-sdr.org/) with my **Advanced multi-band GNSS SDR front-end implementation in an RFSoC integrated circuit**.
+This project has been tested on the RFSoC4x2 as well as the ZCU208.
 For further information, please do not hesitate to contact me (jorgeiglesiascostas@gmail.com).

 ## Introduction
 Nowadays, a superheterodyne analog front-end is normally used to receive carrier signals of the order of GHz.
 The radio frequency (RF) signal is translated to an Intermediate Frequency (IF), to finally obtain it in baseband.
 This technique has some well-known inherent limitations, such as the image frequency problem that limits the available bandwidth and the number of required analog components.
 Direct-to-baseband conversion technique removes some of the superheterodyne limitations, however it still requires analog filters and mixers.
 In the area of radio navigation receivers, in a near future, when we want to provide a universal navigation system suitable for multi-band and multi-constellation operation and flexible enough to upgrade its capabilities by a firmware update, it is necessary to change this technology.
 For this reason, the future of front-ends involves using systems that have Analog-to-Digital Converters (ADCs) on the order of Giga Samples Per Second (GSPS) where the signal received by the antenna is amplified and sampled, and all the processing is done in the digital domain.
 This technology is referred as direct-RF sampling in the literature.
 An example of this type of system is the advanced multi-band Global Navigation Satellite System (GNSS) Software Defined Radio (SDR) front-end designed in this project using a Radio Frequency System-on-Chip (RFSoC).

 ### GNSS
 GNSS is used to describe any satellite navigation system with global or regional coverage.
 Satellite navigation systems transmit highly precise geolocation information to GNSS receiving devices to determine its current location.
 The proposed multi-band RFSoC front-end digital baseband sample stream will be connected to a GNSS-SDR receiver in real-time.
-Figure 1 shows all the bands, depending on the frequency they use and the constellation to which they belong.
+Figure 1 shows all the bands, depending on the frequency they use and the constellation [15] to which they belong.
 ![gnss_constellations](figures/gnss_constellations.png)
 *Figure 1: GNSS constellations, bands and frequencies.*